strawtype/dash-sunpower/README.md

 **Zeros, Gray Panels**
   - Verify `query_panels.sh` can pull data from InfluxDB.
   - Run `/config/scripts/query_panels.sh` for usage (e.g., `/config/scripts/query_panels.sh -d 2025-07-31 -h 14 -e inverter_e00122xxxxxxxxxx_power -m max -m power`).
-  - Test any entity found during `--discover` with a time and date greater than your InfluxDB setup.
+  - Test any entity found during `query_panels.sh --discover`, also stored at `/config/power/entities.txt`
+    - Use a time and date after your inital InfluxDB and [krbaker/hass-sunpower] setup.
     - You will get empty values from dates that predate your InfluxDB setup.
 Zeros are expected at night.
     - Check each panel (card) in the `dashboard.yaml` has its corresponding  **power_key:** with the correct sensor